liferay/liferay-docs/en/user/articles/110-collaboration/02-managing-documents-and-media/06-online-editing-office-365/03-creating-editing-files-office365.markdown

 your Office 365&trade; editing session, you must check in the document to save the changes in the Documents and Media Library.

-Here, you'll learn how to do the following:
+Here, you'll learn how to do these things:

 -   [Authenticate with OneDrive&trade;](#authentication)
 -   [Create Files](#creating-files)